Ceremonial maces in the United Kingdom: Senedd

-Senedd Cymru or the Welsh Parliament, simply the Senedd (known as the National Assembly for Wales prior to May 2020), has had two ceremonial maces since its inception in 1999.
+The Senedd (known as the National Assembly for Wales prior to 2020), has had two ceremonial maces since its inception in 1999.
 A glass sculpture known as the "Tlws" was used between 1999 and 2006, when the current mace came into use.

 Byrllysg (2006–present)

 Currently the Senedd has a ceremonial mace, Byrllysg, that bears the institution's official symbol at its head.
 It was presented to the assembly by the Parliament of New South Wales at a ceremony to mark the official opening of the Senedd building in Cardiff on St David's Day in 2006.

 Melbourne goldsmith Fortunato Rocca was commissioned in 2002 to design the mace, which took 300 hours to craft and is made of gold, silver and brass.
 In 2006, it was worth around and was handed over to the National Assembly during the opening ceremony.